Nikhil-Kumar-02/sample_repo/README.md

     here we have a relationship that city has many airports and a airport belongs to a city (that is one to many relationship)

+``
+we have create the Airport model using this command npx sequelize model:generate --name Airport --attributes name:String , address:String , cityId:integer then we did the associations on the two models cities and airports and set the foreign key and then we did npx sequelize db:migrate to bring the db to the local database now to fill in the data in the airport we are gonna create a file in seeders using npx sequelize seed:generate --name add-airports next seed all the data npx sequelize db:seed:all above will seed every data in the seeders folder
+``

 /
 //below is a roll base modelling